-Neither charge carries any water.
-Count VII raises a procedural due process challenge that requires Plaintiff to identify a "constitutionally protected interest," Bowman v.
-Iddon, 848 F.3d 1034, 1039 (D.C.
+None of these carries any water.
+Count VI raises a procedural due process challenge that requires Plaintiff to identify a "constitutionally protected interest," Bowman v.
+Iddon, 848 F.3d

+1034, 1039 (D.C.
 Cir.
 2017), and the typical plaintiff "lack[s] . . . any constitutional protection for the interest in reputation," Siegert v.
 Gilley, 500 U.S. 226, 234 (1991).
 A narrow exception to that general rule exists for "reputation-plus claim[s]," which "require[] a plaintiff to identify an act of defamation made in conjunction with an adverse employment action."
 Langeman, 88 F.4th at 296.
 "A defamatory statement must be false as well as defamatory," and for that reason "a statement of pure opinion cannot" be "the basis for a defamation claim."
 Campbell v.
 District of Columbia, 126 F. Supp.
 3d 141, 150 (D.D.C.
 2015) (internal quotation marks omitted).

-Count X fails because Plaintiff has not identified any defamatory act on the part of Defendants.
+Count VI fails because Plaintiff has not identified any specific defamatory act or statement on the part of Defendants.
 See Lamb v.
 Millennium Challenge Corp., 498 F. Supp.
 3d 104, 115 (D.D.C.
-2020)
+2020) (noting that "a reputation-plus claim requires showing that the government made defamatory statements concerning the plaintiff").
+Indeed, although the Complaint asserts in conclusory fashion that Section 1 is false, such statements need not be credited under the pleading standard, and Plaintiff does precious little to contest any particular fact in Section 1.